The format for writing is the same as used in the journal Group Analysis published by Sage.

 - Descriptive use and clinical example if possible by the specific author(s): If possible, illustrate with a clinical vignette from the one who coined the term or your own experience/practice.

-- Different usages: Is the same phenomena conceptualized by other terms.
+- Different usages: Is the same phenomenon conceptualized by other terms.

 - Mandatory provision of references using the format from the Journal of Group Analysis: Reference year.
 If quotations from texts, page numbers, and reference list in the end of article.
 Lastly 3 – 5 search words.

-- Maximum and minimum use of characters should not exceed 6000 or less than 100.
+- Maximum and minimum use of words should not as a rule exceed more than 2000 or be less than 100.